Andrew McCutchen Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The Giants pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Giants have the 14th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Giants' 4.09 team ERA ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to rank 18th in baseball in home runs given up (63 total, 1.2 per game).
+- The Giants rank 18th in baseball in home runs surrendered (64 total, 1.2 per game).

-- Brebbia (2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched) makes the start for the Giants, his fourth of the season.
+- Wood makes the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- His most recent time out came in relief on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.
+- The lefty's last appearance came on Saturday against the Milwaukee Brewers, when he tossed 5 2/3 innings, surrendering one earned run while allowing three hits.

+- In seven games this season, the 32-year-old has a 3.51 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.